-TribLive HSSN ranks the top 7 running backs in WPIAL history — No. 6
+TribLive HSSN ranks the top 7 running backs in WPIAL history — No. 1

 In his scholastic career, Vernillo’s 7,646 yards came on 927 carries.
 He scored 102 touchdowns.

-As a sophomore starter, he rushed for over 1,600 yards as the Rangers made the WPIAL Class A finals at Three Rivers Stadium, losing to Riverview, 19-14.
+As a sophomore starter, he rushed for 2,546 yards as the Rangers made the WPIAL Class A finals at Three Rivers Stadium, losing to Riverview, 19-14.

 Fort Cherry made the WPIAL playoffs all four seasons with Vernillo on the team.